 I’m not going to go into detail as I’ve talked about the UL 2272 certification ALOT already but it’s important to mention that the Segway Mini Pro IS UL approved so completely safe – you can see it listed in the certified products section here if you need more info.

 The Ninebot Segway MiniPro certainly won’t be for everyone due to the higher price; and the knee bar which although could be a selling point for some, might be a dealbreaker for others.
 It’s certainly quite a bit different to the usual ‘hoverboard’ self balancing scooters we’re used to!
+The battery life and built-in bluetooth speaker and connection are features that make this a premium electric scooter allowing for all kinds of easily accessible controls.

 Firstly, the air tires mean that you can travel safely on a variety of terrains like grass, gravel, and others.
 Other hoverboards have solid rubber tires which make for a bumpy ride unless you’re on flat ground.
-The Segway’s air tires resist and absorb shocks better, are more stable with better traction, and minimize the risk of skidding.
+The Segway’s air all-terrain tires resist and absorb shocks better, are more stable with better traction, and minimize the risk of skidding.

 The knee bar is also an added plus as it allows you to maneuver much easier and more comfortably than the foot pivoting method we use with other hoverboards.
 With this all you have to do is gently press left or right on the knee bar.
 The height is adjustable, and although it must be in place for riding, you can take it off when not in use for easier carrying.